jly017tech/Azure_DeployVM/README.md

 <p>
-  After going to the resource section, I scrolled down and created virtual machine.
+  I logged in my credential and went to the Azur home page porta as an administrator and entered a default password.
+  I went to Resource page and created a virtual machine.
+I planned to run the virtual machine on the Microsoft edge browswer.
 </p>

 <br>